VariantEffect/mavehgvs/docs/api.rst

 Each variant can be parsed into a variant object, which populates and exposes named fields for each piece of the variant string.

-.. autoclass:: mavehgvs.position.VariantPosition
+.. automodule:: mavehgvs.position
    :members:
+   :private-members:
+   :special-members:

-.. autoclass:: mavehgvs.variant.Variant
+.. automodule:: mavehgvs.variant
    :members:
+   :private-members:
+   :special-members:

 Utility functions for regular expression patterns
 -------------------------------------------------